We rank 1st or 2nd in the U.S. for NSF anthropology + archaeology awards.

 Q: What if I am new to the field?

-A: Applicants with degrees in other disciplines may have some deficiencies noted on their admission letter from the Graduate College that they can make up by taking courses in one or more approaches.
+A: Applicants with degrees in other disciplines may have some deficiencies noted on their admission letter from Graduate Education that they can make up by taking courses in one or more approaches.
 For more information, contact the graduate academic success specialist.

 Q: Can I take coursework prior to applying?